 Hiroshima and Peace Program

-Explore contemporary issues related to world peace in the era of globalization through this ten-day intensive summer course Hiroshima and Peace at Hiroshima City University (HCU) in Hiroshima, Japan.
-Take advantage of the opportunity to experience Hiroshima and its nuclear and peace legacies with other international students around the world.
+Explore contemporary issues related to world peace in the era of globalization through this ten-day intensive summer course, Hiroshima and Peace, at Hiroshima City University (HCU) in Hiroshima, Japan.
+Take advantage of the opportunity to experience Hiroshima and its nuclear and peace legacies with other international students worldwide.

-The aim of this summer course is to provide students with a general understanding of the short- and long-term effects of the atomic bombings and many other peace and justice topics.
+This summer course aims to give students a general understanding of the short- and long-term effects of the atomic bombings and many other peace and justice topics.
 Lectures will be given by specialists in peace research with particular reference to cross-cultural perceptions, perspectives on peace and violence, nuclear weapons, Fukushima and nuclear energy, experiences of survivors, international law, and environmental issues.
-In addition to the lectures, the course will feature several special programs, including testimony from hibakusha, visits to the Atomic Bomb Dome and Peace Memorial Museum, and participation in the Peace Memorial Ceremony on August 6th.
+In addition to the lectures, the course will feature several special programs, including testimony from hibakusha, visits to the Atomic Bomb Dome and Peace Memorial Museum, and participation in the Peace Memorial Ceremony on 8/6.

 Learn more about the Matsunaga Institute for Peace.